all-contributors/cli/README.md

 ## The problem

-You want to implement the [All Contributors][all-contributors] spec, but don't want to maintain the table by hand
+You want to implement the [All Contributors](https://github.com/all-contributors/all-contributors) spec, but don't want to maintain the table by hand

 ## This solution